 Traditionally, biscotti are dunked into either coffee or wine after dinner or as a mid-day snack.
 The hard texture softens in the liquid or you can eat them without dipping.
 My mother, grandmothers, and great-grandmothers have always made the traditional anise-flavored biscotti for the holidays.
 The cooks in this family rarely sway from traditional recipes when it comes to family recipes.
 However, I’ve been wanting to bake biscotti with white chocolate, cranberries and pistachios for some time!

-I just had to take the opportunity to bake up a batch of these distinctive Italian cookies when Pamela Heath from Orandi Ranch ARO Gourmet Pistachios sent me some pistachios from California, that are AHA and Kosher certified, as well as naturally vegan and gluten-free.
-These delicious pistachios can be purchased either shelled or unshelled, perfectly roasted and handcrafted with Himalayan Pink Salt.
-After receiving them I wrote to Pamela and asked her if I could bake something with the yummy nuts and post the recipe on my blog.
-No one asked me to do this, I simply volunteered and I am so glad; these amazing pistachio-based biscotti turned out better than any of our expectations!
-If you are a pistachio lover as am I, you really need to check out these specialty pistachios through the link provided above.
+I had an opportunity to bake up a batch of these distinctive Italian cookies when Pamela (from Orandi Ranch ARO Gourmet Pistachios sent me some pistachios from California).
+After receiving them I asked her if I could bake something with the nuts and post the recipe here.
+No one asked me to do this, I simply volunteered.
+These amazing pistachio-based biscotti turned out better than any of our expectations.

 These biscotti are so delicious that my family has just been gobbling them down!
-My mother even asked me to get them away from her to stop the constant temptation to eat more!
+My mother used to ask me to get them away from her to stop the constant temptation to eat more!
 This is one of the highest compliments when a recipe passes the rigorous test of my family and when they declare a new favorite!
 Your family will enthusiastically grab them up fast too, I promise!
 These are the most fantastic, superior biscotti that we have ever tasted!

 You can also control the level of crispiness/hardness of the cookies by the amount of time you bake them the second time:

 If you prefer your biscotti more crispy for the traditional dunking in coffee or wine, the amount of baking time is anywhere from 15 – 20 minutes.
-The baking time for more soft cookies (that my husband prefers, since he doesn’t dunk them) is 5 – 10 minutes.
-Just make sure that the edges of the biscotti do not brown or burn, but rather are golden only.
+The baking time for more soft cookies is 5 – 10 minutes.
+Just make sure that the edges of the biscotti do not brown or burn, but are golden only.

 - 1 cup butter